lpadder/lpadder/README.md

 ![GitHub - Social Banner](https://user-images.githubusercontent.com/59152884/162007722-4f9df4b9-b293-4ae2-bcfa-4b4b8e25ce70.png)

 `lpadder` (pronounced `el padder` or `launchpadder`) is a web application - **still in development** - that lets you play Launchpad covers directly from your web browser.

+In the future, [mini-games](https://github.com/Vexcited/lpadder/issues/26) will be available.

 This is currently a work in progress.
 You can still preview the latest release version by going to <https://lpadder.vercel.app>.